BIRTH ANNOUNCEMENTS:

 1987 Felix Doubront

-Venezuelan pitcher, Boston prospect, who cleared ten wins twice but disappeared rather quicklly after a slow start in 2014.
-Traded to the Cubs, given shots with Toronto and Oakland, and now is searching for work.
+Venezuelan pitcher, Boston prospect, who cleared ten wins twice but disappeared rather quickly after a slow start in 2014.
+Traded to the Cubs, given shots with Toronto and Oakland, and now making his way like the rest of us.

 1987 Kyle Gibson

 First round pick of the Twins in 2009, Mizzou guy, owns a pretty good slider and changeup.
 Made quick progress in the minors – three levels in 2010, but joined the Tommy John club midway through 2011.
 Came back in 2012, and got the call to the bigs in 2013 after a strong run in AAA.
 Thirteen game winner in 2014, 11 more in 2015, but something went awry in 2016.
 Missed all of May with shoulder issues, struggled much of the year and his ground ball rate fell – lots more balls hit in the air (witness – 20 homers allowed in 147 innings).
-Gibson continues to pitch well in stretches, though, having won 35 games in his last three seasons.
+Still, Gibson continued to pitch well and his career remained productive heading into 2025.
+Unfortuately, Gibson – now with the Orioles – had four awful starts and was released.
+After trying to find another gig, Gibson read the writing on the wall and decided to try life as a retired player.
+He left with a 112 – 111 record and nearly 1900 innings logged in the majors.

 1998 Dylan Carlson